desmap/endgame-monorepo/README.md

 ```

 re 3: Next can be hacked to import paths out of its scope, eg. with `next-transpile-modules` or with other hacks described in https://github.com/vercel/next.js/issues/5666; I couldn't get any to work and transpile the decorators in the shared `p1`.
 Also I don't know if this will rebuild on change and if those hacks break on upgrading Next, eventually.
+Thus, I sticked to my `tsconfig` `paths` which is simple and fool-proof.
+I need live rebuilds more on the server side than on the client side.
+When working on latter the share files such as models are set.

 Further notes: